GambitBSM/GambitBSM.github.io/content/en/documentation/installation/docker_usage.md

 docker run -it gambitbsm/gambit-pippi
 ```

 This will give you a `bash` shell with GAMBIT pre-built and ready to run.
+To quit this GAMBIT environment, type `exit`.

 {{< alert icon="⚠" context="danger">}}

-**Common Problem**: Linux users may have difficulty starting the Docker daemon.
-See [here](/documentation/help/common_problems_and_questions#docker-not-starting) for more information.
+**Common Problem**: On Linux, non-`sudo` users may have difficulty starting or running Docker.
+See [here](/documentation/help/common_problems_and_questions#i-cannot-start-or-run-docker-on-linux) for more information.

 {{< /alert >}}